drakkan/sftpgo/README.md

 - Per user and per directory virtual permissions, for each exposed path you can allow or deny: directory listing, upload, overwrite, download, delete, rename, create directories, create symlinks, change owner/group/file mode.
 - [REST API](./docs/rest-api.md) for users and folders management, data retention, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - [Web based administration interface](./docs/web-admin.md) to easily manage users, folders and connections.
-- [Web client interface](./docs/web-client.md) so that end users can change their credentials and browse their files.
+- [Web client interface](./docs/web-client.md) so that end users can change their credentials, manage and share their files.
 - Public key and password authentication.
 Multiple public keys per user are supported.
 - SSH user [certificate authentication](https://cvsweb.openbsd.org/src/usr.bin/ssh/PROTOCOL.certkeys?rev=1.8).
 - Keyboard interactive authentication.
 You can easily setup a customizable multi-factor authentication.